anhar-uddin/angular-test/README.md

 I therefore had to work backwards which is why it took me a little longer than usual.
 I had performed this test while working so couldn’t dedicate as much time as I would have wanted too.

 I would write more tests if I had more time.
 I haven’t written tests for RXJS in the past so it was a little bit of a challenge.
 I managed to complete tests for the reducers and actions.
-I struggled to get the effects test working, the test for the effects has been commented out (I’m more sure where I have gone wrong).
+I struggled to get the effects test working, the test for the effects has been commented out (I’m not sure where I have gone wrong, peer programming would've helped ).
 I run out of time to write tests for each component.